Legal Notice & Privacy Policy

 Value: GA1.2.1326744211.152121609094-9

-Purpose: Differentiation of website visitors
+Purpose: Distinguishing website visitors

-Expiry date: after 2 years
+Expiry Date: after 2 years

-A browser should be able to support these minimum sizes:
+Browsers should be able to support these minimum sizes:

-• At least 4096 bytes per cookie
+- At least 4096 bytes per cookie

-• At least 50 cookies per domain
+- At least 50 cookies per domain

-• At least 3000 cookies in total
+- At least 3000 cookies in total

 What types of cookies are there?

-The question of which cookies we use in particular depends on the services used and is clarified in the following sections of the privacy policy.
-At this point, we would like to briefly explain the different types of HTTP cookies.
+The specific cookies we use depend on the services we're running, and we'll explain that in the following sections of our privacy policy.
+Right now, we just want to quickly go over the different kinds of HTTP cookies.

-Advertising cookies
+Advertising Cookies

 How can I delete cookies?

-If you want to find out which cookies have been stored in your browser, if you want to change or delete cookie settings, you can find this in your browser settings:
+If you want to find out which cookies are stored in your browser, or if you want to change or delete cookie settings, you can find this in your browser settings:

-Chrome: Delete, activate and manage cookies in Chrome
+Chrome: Delete, enable, and manage cookies in Chrome

-Safari: Managing cookies and website data with Safari
+Safari: Manage cookies and website data with Safari

 Firefox: Delete cookies to remove data that websites have stored on your computer